 Want to reduce the social risk of your operations?
-Build relationships not transactions.
+Focus on relationships – not transactions.

 Misconceptions about community engagement abound: it is too costly at early stages, it only adds complications, it’s too time consuming.